deckardai/deckard-walkthrough/README.md

-# How to make your software documentation talk
+# JustWalk

+Turn your knowledge about a software project into discussable insights, available only when needed.

 ## Why is inline documentation not good enough?
 There are many reasons for that: